nad1/BPAandSparseRecovery/gprMax/README.md

 ## 📄 Files Overview

 - **`3multi3d.in`** – Sample simulation setup file located in the `user_models` directory.
-- **`cscan.bh`** – Automates multiple B-scan simulations by incrementally adjusting the antenna’s z-position.
+- **`cscan.sh`** – Automates multiple B-scan simulations by incrementally adjusting the antenna’s z-position.
 - > ℹ️ The **step size** used to increase the z-axis is automatically extracted from the `.in` file.
-- **`runc.sh`** – Ensures `cscan.bh` is in the correct Unix format and runs the script.
+- **`runc.sh`** – Ensures `cscan.sh` is in the correct Unix format and runs the script.

-> ⚠️ Note: Editing `cscan.bh` on Windows may result in incompatible line endings. `runc.sh` will convert it automatically before running.
+> ⚠️ Note: Editing `cscan.sh` on Windows may result in incompatible line endings. `runc.sh` will convert it automatically before running.

 ---